diyscif/diyscif/scif-thesis.md

-In order to evaluate the solution on a whole system level, including floors and ceilings, one combines the walls $R_w$ value as described in [_section 4.3_](#acoustic-attenuation) with the longitudinal sound attenuation $R_{L,w}$ of the four flanking components (two walls, ceiling, and floor) in a stepwise addition scheme specified in DIN 4109-1.
+In order to evaluate the solution on a whole system level, including floors and ceilings, one combines the walls $R_w$ value as described in [_section 4.3_](#acoustic-attenuation) with the longitudinal sound attenuation $R_{L,w}$ of the four flanking components (two walls, ceiling, and floor) in a step-wise addition scheme specified in DIN 4109-1.
 The result is a total resulting sound Reduction index $R'_{w,R}$ expressed in dB. [@tichelmann2000, p.
 34]

-![Stepwise Addition Scheme DIN 4109-1 [@tichelmann2000, p.
+![Step-wise Addition Scheme DIN 4109-1 [@tichelmann2000, p.
 34]](images/din4109-1.png){height=50%}

 In accordance with the above scheme, floors and ceilings must also be constructed with sound attenuation in mind to ensure adequate system-level performance.
-Both longitudional sound attenuation $R_{L,w}$ and direct sound attenuation $R_w$ should offer adequate protection of escaping sound waves.
-In general, a designer should seek to constuct floors and ceilings as rigid and heavy as possible.
-Walls should go from true-floor to true-ceiling, completely interrupting additional longitudional layers like screed, flooring, and false ceilings.
+Both longitudinal sound attenuation $R_{L,w}$ and direct sound attenuation $R_w$ should offer adequate protection of escaping sound waves.
+In general, a designer should seek to construct floors and ceilings as rigid and heavy as possible.
+Walls should go from true-floor to true-ceiling, completely interrupting additional longitudinal layers like screed, flooring, and false ceilings.
 Example constructions with their associated attenuation values can be taken from the component catalog in DIN 4109-33 sections 4.3 and 5.3.